 OXA 100 before the rest of the major is officially entered.
 Extensive explanations of the policies of the Oxbridge program are provided in the Oxbridge Handbook, which is available from the Oxbridge Administrative Assistant.
-Under certain conditions, Oxbridge students who do not fully meet the requirements for an Oxbridge honors major may be graduated with a BA degree, a major in Liberal Arts and a reference on the transcript to the discipline they emphasized while in the Oxbridge program.
+Under certain conditions, the Oxbridge Committee may recommend that Oxbridge students who do not fully meet the requirements for an Oxbridge honors major may be graduated with a BA degree, a major in Liberal Arts and a reference on the transcript to the discipline they emphasized while in the Oxbridge program.

-OXA 100 Introductory Seminar (4 cr. hrs.)
+OXA 100 Introductory Seminar